How to Safely Format Toshiba Hard Drive for Mac - Qiling

 3. Why is my Toshiba External Hard Drive not showing up Mac?

-If you use a Type C multi-port adapter, try to attach it through a different USB port on Mac.
-Update the USB 3.0 driver of your Toshiba external hard drive to the latest version for Mac.
-Shut down and reboot your Mac to reset the USB ports of your Mac system.
+If you use a Type C multi-To resolve the issue with the USB 3.0 port on your Mac, try plugging the adapter into a different USB port, update the Toshiba external hard drive's driver to the latest version for Mac, and then shut down and reboot your Mac to reset the USB ports.
+This should resolve the issue.

 Related Articles